- Foxfire Mountain House

 2. Hasbrouck House, Stone Ridge, NY

 Since reopening as a hotel and restaurant in 2013, the Hasbrouck House has become a wildly popular nesting place for upstate-bound city birds.
 The romantic stone inn was refinished with elegant furniture and whimsical wallpaper in all the rooms.
-Order a cocktail or a glass of wine at the marble-top bar and sink into a cozy armchair next to open brick fireplace in the common room, where zeppelins and hot air balloons drift on the walls.
+Before you dine at Butterfield, the onsite restaurant, order a cocktail or a glass of wine at the marble-top bar and sink into a cozy armchair next to open brick fireplace in the common room, where zeppelins and hot air balloons drift on the walls.

 3. Deer Mountain Inn, Tannersville, NY

 Tucked away in the hills above Tannersville, a pert c.1891 Arts-and-Crafts house presides over sloping lawns and sweeping valley vistas.
-The main building of Deer Mountain Inn houses six guest suites and restaurant helmed by Michelin-starred chef Ryan Tate.
-The ever-changing menu, made entirely with ingredients from Upstate farms, is worth a pilgrimage.
+The main building of Deer Mountain Inn houses six guest suites and a farm-to-table restaurant.
+The New American menu makes use of local sourcing with classic dishes like a smoked half chicken, a dry-aged pork chop, and Hudson Valley steelhead trout.
 While you wait for your table, sip a cocktail by the open stone fireplace.

 Related Deer Mountain Inn: Farm and Table in Tannersville: Follow the Michelin Star for A Culinary Treat Minutes from Hunter Mountain